 L.E.S.T.
-The annual Lutheran Elementary Schools Tournament at Concordia University will bring students from Forest Hills and other schools together for a weekend of fun events.
-Forest Hills' 5th-8th grade students participate in activities that promote school spirit in the days prior to the LEST weekend.
+The annual Lutheran Elementary Schools Tournament at Concordia University Tacoma can bring students from Forest Hills and other schools together for a weekend of fun events.
+Forest Hills' 5th-8th grade students can participate in activities that promote school spirit in the days prior to the LEST weekend.
+Participation is not required since travel costs are associated with this event.

 Spring Events Music, drama and fine arts are showcased at the annual Spring Event involving students and staff members.
-The Music Festival, Track & Field Day, Forest Hills Olympics, Outdoor School, and the overnight OMSI trip are other events for many classes.
+The Music Festival, Track & Field Day, Outdoor School, and the overnight OMSI or Aquarium trip are other events for many classes.